Am0stafa/Reverse-and-text-search-engine/README.md

 ### Start the Weaviate Database

-1. Navigate to the `client` directory and start Weaviate with Docker Compose:
+1. Navigate to the `home` directory and start Weaviate with Docker Compose:
 ```
-cd client && docker-compose up -d
+cd Reverse-Image-Search-Engine && docker-compose up -d
 ```

 ### Start the Backend API